MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/well-architected-framework.md

 ### Operating system images

+Azure Marketplace provides Linux-based HPC images to use in the cluster.
+These images contain many popular libraries, software packages, and diagnostic tools such as:

+- InfiniBand-based, message passing interface (MPI) libraries
+- Mellanox OFED
+- Preconfigured IP over InfiniBand
+- Communication runtimes
+- Intel/AMD- optimized libraries
-Azure Marketplace provides Linux based HPC images to use in the cluster.
-These images come packed with popular InfiniBand-based MPI libraries, Mellanox OFED, Preconfigured IP over InfiniBand, Communication Runtimes, Intel/AMD Optimized libraries, Azure HPC diagnostic tools, etc. Users can start with these images and then apply their organization's security hardening policies to strengthen software images against vulnerabilities and cyber threats.
-Upon hardening, the new image can be saved in Azure's Image Gallery to be utilized to create the Virtual Machines within Azure's HPC Cluster orchestrator service, Azure CycleCloud and Azure HPC Service, Azure Batch.
+- Azure HPC diagnostic tools, and so on

+You can start with the images and then apply your organization's security policies to strengthen software images against vulnerabilities and cyber threats.
+After validation, you can save the new image in Azure Compute Gallery.
+You can then use the image to create virtual machines in Azure CycleCloud, Azure HPC, and Azure Batch.

 ### User access

 - Define clear lines of responsibility and separation of duties for each function.
 - Restrict access based on a need-to-know basis and least privilege security principles.
-- Assign permissions to users, groups, and applications at a certain scope through Azure RBAC.
+- Assign permissions to users, groups, and applications at a certain scope through Azure role-based access control (Azure RBAC).
 Use built-in roles when possible.
 - Prevent deletion or modification of a resource, resource group, or subscription through management locks.
 - Use Managed Identities to access resources in Azure.
 - Support a single enterprise directory.
 Keep the cloud and on-premises directories synchronized, except for critical-impact accounts.